silentorb/imp_cpp/README.md

 * Implicit
 * Imps

-"simple is simpler than simpler, and imp is simpler than simple"
+"simple is simpler simpler, and imp is simpler simple"

 Imp is a humble language, which means: